Purpose

 Yes!
 And we learned a lot!

 Through feedback and discussions with James, we gained more profound insights into the connection between brand strategy and creativity.
-This process highlighted both our strengths and areas for growth, shaping how I think about brand storytelling moving forward.
+This process highlighted both our strengths and areas for growth.
+I would like to say it has shaped how I think about brand storytelling moving forward.

 AR Filter Design